The Future of Intellectual Property in the Age of AI: A Safe Business or a Mirage?

 Frequently Asked Questions

-How does AI impact the creation of intellectual property?
+How will AI impact the traditional notions of copyright?

 Works Cited & Evidence